diragb/node-proxy-fetch/README.md

 # Inspiration
 Fetching web content from other websites from client-side usually either results in a CORS or a `403 Forbidden` error.
 A typical workaround for this is to fetch it via a proxy server, but this is also usually blocked due to *"Are you a human?"* checks.

-**node-proxy-fetch** uses Puppeteer with `headless: false` to get the actual page content, grabs the generated HTML, transforms and serves it.
+**node-proxy-fetch** uses Puppeteer to get the actual page content, grabs the generated HTML, transforms and serves it.

 # Usage
 In your proxy server code, assuming you're using Express: